tforbus/cookbook/README.md

 Remove chops from fridge and pat dry.
 Coat with oil, and season to taste.

-Remove cast iron from oven and place on a medium-high stove burner.
+Remove cast iron skillet from oven, and place on a medium-high stove burner.
 Sear chops for 2-3 minutes per side.

-Put cast iron and chops back in oven for 6 to 10 minutes, or until the porkchops reach 145 degrees.
+Put cast iron skillet and chops back in oven for 6 to 10 minutes, or until the porkchops reach 145 degrees.

 ## Bread